Royal Brunei Airlines Logo PNG

 In 2012, the airline decided to revamp its visual identity to enhance prestige and prepare for the launch of Boeing 787 Dreamliners.
 The first step in the rebranding was modernizing the logo, which now appears contemporary and minimalist.

 The yellow color was given a new vibrant shade, now associated with the Brunei flag and the bright sun.
 It also evokes the silk sash worn by the royal family during state ceremonies.
-This large yellow stripe in the form of an elongated parallelogram reflects the unique cultural aspect of Royal Brunei Airlines.
+This large yellow stripe, shaped as an elongated parallelogram, reflects the unique cultural identity of Royal Brunei Airlines.

 The logo still includes the national emblem: a scroll, a crescent moon, two hands, bird wings, the paying labor-labor umbrella, and a small flag.
-Designers reinterpreted it, making some lines more refined and giving the design the lightness and airiness characteristic of the aviation industry.
+Designers reinterpreted it, refining some lines and giving the design the lightness and airiness characteristic of the aviation industry.

 The brand name is split into two parts and written in a distinctive font.
 The uppercase letters without serifs may seem simple at first glance, but the contrasting thickness of the strokes and smooth curves convey a sense of speed, technology, and modernity.
 Designers specifically lengthened the diagonal legs of the two “R” s in the top row to add a touch of sophistication and elegance to the logo, reflecting the airline’s royal status.